 Yale is one of the oldest universities in the United States.
 At 300 years old, it was chartered before the American Revolution!
-It is an ivy league university surrounded by lush green rolling hills overlooking the Long Island Sound.
+It is an ivy league university in New Haven, Connecticut, surrounded by lush green rolling hills overlooking the Long Island Sound.

 How Do I Get there?

 The easiest and fool-proof way to Yale is to take the Metro North Rail from Grand Central to New Haven’s historic Union Station.
 It will cost around 16 dollars one way, with New Haven as the last stop.
-Union Station New Haven is 5 minutes by car to New Haven Greens where you can start your trip.
+Union Station New Haven is 5 minutes by car to New Haven Greens, where you can start your trip.
 There are free New Haven shuttles during the day.
 If you happen to arrive at night, Yale Shuttle provides a free trip to your destination.
-However, it is safest and quickest to order your lyft or uber.
-If you don’t have an app, then taxis are also available at all hours in front of the station.
-Bradley International Airport is only 56 miles north of Yale, less than an hour drive, so flying to BDL and renting a car is also another convenient option for those traveling from a distance.
+However, it is safest and quickest to order your lyft or Uber.
+If you don’t have an app, then taxis are also available in front of the station at all hours.
+Bradley International Airport is only 56 miles north of Yale, less than an hour’s drive, so flying to BDL and renting a car is another convenient option for those traveling from a distance.

 Where To Stay